prcleary/deef/README.md

 Data can be copied to the clipboard or downloaded from the app as CSV or Microsoft Excel files.

-You can run the app direct from GitLab with the code below.

 The following packages must be installed:

 - `data.table`